stefan-hartmann/stefan-hartmann.github.io/_pages/publications.md

 Papers in edited volumes
 ======
-- Pleyer, Michael & Stefan Hartmann (forthc.).
+- Pleyer, Michael & Stefan Hartmann.
+2023.
 A usage-based perspective on evolutionary pragmatics.
 In: Ines Adornetti & Francesco Ferretti (eds.), Introducing Evolutionary Pragmatics: How Language Emerges from Use.
 London: Routledge.

 - Mikkelsen, Olaf & Stefan Hartmann.
 2022.
 Competing future constructions and the complexity principle: A contrastive outlook.
 In Susanne Flach & Martin Hilpert (eds.), Broadening the spectrum of corpus linguistics: new approaches to variability and change (Studies in Corpus Linguistics volume 105), 9–40.
 Amsterdam ; Philadelphia: John Benjamins Publishing Company.